groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/net/_index.md

 overview:
     enable: true
     content: |
-      GroupDocs.Rewriter is an easy-to-use and versatile online service for rephrasing the texts with full preservation of the meaning.
+      GroupDocs.Rewriter is an easy-to-use and versatile online service for summarizing, rephrasing or simplifying the texts with full preservation of the meaning.
 Its advanced AI reads and understands the text and then rephrases it in various wordings, providing a plagiarism-free result without losing the original meaning.
 While the background process is very complex and resource-intensive, you do not have to worry about formulas, machine learning, and load – our cloud services do all the work.

       This SDK greatly simplifies the interaction of .NET code with GroupDocs.Rewriter Cloud services, allowing you to focus on business logic rather than the technical details.
 It handles all the routine operations such as establishing connections, sending API requests, and parsing responses, wrapping all these tasks into a few simple methods that can be used in any .NET application.
 The .NET SDK, demo applications, documentation, and examples are open source distributed under the MIT license.
 You can use them for any purpose and change any part of the code.
     tabs: